 SEO, it’s not just for websites anymore.
 So, yes, you can use keywords and search phrases to help people find your author website and book.
 Your book’s title and sales page should already be thought about from the keyword perspective (something searchable placed in the title or subtitle).
 But what about your core topic website — and author marketing?

 If you choose to register your domain name as your core topic, this naturally will be easier.
 If it happens to coincide with your book, e.g. Gertrude Stein’s The Happiness Project, then that’s fine… if you have time.

 But if you’re short on time and intend on a series of books or products, you will want to focus on expanding your author visibility online.
-Author marketing is one of the hardest forms of marketing to do, and I should know because I have already done small business marketing but still struggled a bit with book marketing.
+Author marketing is one of the hardest forms of marketing to do, and I should know because I have already worked in small business marketing but still struggled a bit with book marketing.
 Author Branding though is a fairly known set of tasks – also see our Author Brand Cheat Sheet.

 Author marketing these days means finding your correct tribe and creating/curating content that meets that tribe’s needs.
 It might be educational, but it could equally be aspirational.
 I mean look at all the Instagram leaders with aspirational photography.